publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3012.md

             (B) developing a resource guide on best practices for States, area agencies on aging, and service providers; and

-            (C) providing training and technical assistance to States to implement these best practices of service delivery; and
+            (C) providing training and technical assistance to States to implement these best practices of service delivery;

-        (28) make available to States, area agencies on aging, and service providers information and technical assistance to support the provision of evidence-based disease prevention and health promotion services.
+        (28) make available to States, area agencies on aging, and service providers information and technical assistance to support the provision of evidence-based disease prevention and health promotion services;

+        (29) provide information and technical assistance to States, area agencies on aging, and service providers, in collaboration with relevant Federal agencies, on providing efficient, person-centered transportation services, including across geographic boundaries;

+        (30) identify model programs and provide information and technical assistance to States, area agencies on aging, and service providers (including providers operating multipurpose senior centers), to support the modernization of multipurpose senior centers; and

+        (31) provide technical assistance to and share best practices with States, area agencies on aging, and Aging and Disability Resource Centers, on how to collaborate and coordinate services with health care entities, such as Federally-qualified health centers, as defined in section 1905(l)(2)(B) of the Social Security Act ([42 U.S.C.
+1396d][/us/usc/t42/s1396d](l)(2)(B)), in order to improve care coordination for individuals with multiple chronic illnesses.

     (b) __Development and implementation of comprehensive, coordinated systems for long-term care__